Banging Toolbox

 Stiletto Ti14MC 14oz 18 inch hickory milled face titanium hammer

-#1 Best value framer
+#1 Finest value framer

-What’s not to like about the Estwing Ultra Black hammer?
-It is forged in a one-piece construction, and has a shock-resistant grip, with also a magnetic nail starter, a strong rip claw, it’s a pretty good choice, best of all, it’s made in Rockford, USA.
+It is forged in a one-piece construction, and a shock-resistant grip, with a magnetic nail starter, a strong rip claw, it’s a pretty good choice, best of all, it’s made in Rockford, USA.

 This Estwing hammer is one is the best value framing hammers and the magnetic nail starter will make things easier for you while you’re on a tight schedule and you need a free arm to hold a board or piece of framing.